 I routinely use a silk sleeping bag liner inside all my sleeping bags for both comfort and warmth.

-For customers with old sleeping bags with compressed insulation that has lost warmth, a liner allows a boost to the warmth and delay the purchase of a new bag.
+- For individuals with old sleeping bags with compressed insulation that has lost warmth, a liner allows a boost to the warmth and delay the purchase of a new bag.

 - A liner can act as a draft barrier keeping users warmer and can fill up the excess room in a mummy or rectangular bag, boosting warmth.

 - A liner keeps a sleeping bag clean and minimizes the need for laundering.
 Washing a liner after a trip is way easier (and cheaper) than going to a Laundromat and washing a whole sleeping bag in a large commercial machine.
 Washing a sleeping bag is the fastest way to ruin it.
 Most manufacturers recommend using a liner and just spot-cleaning the sleeping bag.

 - A liner adds comfort.
 A liner made of Silk or CoolMax is more comfortable against the skin than the linings of many bags.

 - Many liners will help wick away moisture, keeping users drier to help them sleep more comfortably.
 And a liner helps avoid the initial shock of climbing into a cold sleeping bag.